gvashishtha/bert-stack-overflow/3-ML-Ops/README.md

 Congratulations!
 You have two pipelines set up end to end:
    - Build pipeline: triggered on code change to master branch on GitHub, performs linting, unit testing and publishing a training pipeline.
 Also train, evaluate and register a model
    <!-- - Release Trigger pipeline: runs a published training pipeline to  -->
-   - Release Deployment pipeline: deploys a model to a Prod (AKS) environment
+   - Release Deployment pipeline: triggered when build artifacts change or registered model changes, deploys a model to a Prod (AKS) environment